rasg-affiliates/healvis/README.md

 ## Updates in this fork

-- Allow a telescope height above ground to be specfied
+- Allow a telescope height above ground to be specfied.
-- Allow specifying a different beam for each antenna
+- Allow specifying a different beam for each antenna.
 - Make sure beam is multiplied twice (not once) into cross-correlation calculations.
 If the beam is not a power beam.
+- Add the ability to seed the random number generator, which is used for generating the EoR shell.
+- Ignore pixels below the horizon.